stakater/kubestackplus-docs/content/managed-addons/argocd/overview.md

 Efficient performance is crucial for a smooth continuous deployment experience.
 Our product, powered by ArgoCD, is committed to delivering optimal performance.
 We guarantee an average response time of 500 milliseconds or less for typical deployment operations.
 This ensures that your deployment processes remain fast and responsive, facilitating efficient application delivery.

 **Deployment:**
 We strive to ensure successful and timely application deployments using ArgoCD.
-While specific deployment times can vary depending on factors such as application complexity and cluster resources, we commit to providing a reasonable deployment timeframe.
+While specific deployment times can vary depending on factors such as application complexity and cluster resources, we commit to providing a reasonable deployment time frame.
 Rest assured, we work diligently to minimize any delays and facilitate timely application updates.

 **Support:**
 We are dedicated to providing exceptional support to our customers throughout their continuous deployment journey.
 Our support team is available to assist you with any issues or questions related to using ArgoCD in our product.
 For non-emergency requests, we commit to responding within one business day.
 In the case of critical issues that impact the deployment process or availability, we prioritize rapid response times to minimize any potential disruptions.